Snowflake-Labs/semantic-model-generator/README.md

 ## Local Deployment

-Localy usage of the Streamlit app offers Snowflake connections via [Snowflake connections.toml](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file) OR environment variables.
+Local usage of the Streamlit app offers Snowflake connections via [Snowflake connections.toml](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file) OR environment variables.
 The app will first check for a connections.toml before using environment variables.
 Please follow the setup for your desired method and continue to [Start Local Streamlit App](start-local-streamlit-app) once completed.

 ### Setup connections.toml (Option 1)
 The Snowflake Python connector lets you add connection definitions to a connections.toml configuration file.
 A connection definition refers to a collection of connection-related parameters.
 Snowflake Python libraries currently support TOML version 1.0.0.